cyshek/Stock-App/README.md

 # Ticker-symbol-typer
-A program I made that navigates through a list of stocks by pressing either the up or down arrow key.
-Makes it faster to sift through a watchlist.
+A program that allows users to navigate through a stock watchlist using the up and down arrow keys.
+When a key is pressed, the program types the current stock ticker symbol and quickly updates to type the next stock in the chosen direction.
+This feature significantly speeds up the process of reviewing a watchlist.

 - Close the GUI tab to terminate